Computing canonical images in permutation groups with Graph Backtracking: Experiments

 \subsection{Canonical images under the action of primitive groups}

-In this experiment we reproduce an experiment from \cite{minimal-canonical}, where we look for canonical images of sets under the action of a primitive group which moves between \(2\) and \(1000\) points.
-We remove the natural alternating and symmetric groups, as these groups are easily special cased.
+In this experiment we reproduce an experiment from \cite{minimal-canonical}, where we look for canonical images of randomly generated sets under the action of a primitive group which moves between \(10\) and \(300\) points.
+We remove the natural alternating and symmetric groups, because these groups can easily be treated as special cases.

 The results are given below, showing both the best results for static and dynamic selection strategies from \cite{minimal-canonical}, and Vole.
 The total number of instances solved, and the time in seconds taken for these solvable problems is given.
 A total of 5,952 experiments were attempted, meaning no system completed every problem.